 It all depends on your position in the market and the state of your portfolio.
 This is a semi-predictable speculative asset that can make you earn real money.
 Buy gold if you invest for when times are bad.
 Both silver and gold can function as safe haven assets, but gold tends to have a better track record over longer periods of time.

+To ensure you make the best decision, it is important to do your research and read reviews of the best gold IRA companies.
 That said, in shorter periods, the specific dynamics of each market end up being more important for their respective returns.
 Regardless of the asset you buy, remember that neither asset generates cash flow, so the best thing for long-term investors would be to take a buy-and-hold approach with a profitable and growing portfolio of stocks.
 Therefore, silver is ideal for investors with small budgets and also for any small financial need that may arise in the future.
 Gold is more suitable for larger purchases.

 Mining stocks make it possible to leverage the price of gold or silver, so a profitable miner will be much more profitable as the price of metals rises.
 Just like when you have a one-dollar bill in your hand, you are sure to be able to have your investment in the form of gold bars or silver coins in your hand (or keep it in your safe deposit box).
 By contrast, central banks have more than 34,000 tons (1.090 million ounces) of gold in official reserves.
 When it seems like the world is going crazy and the news cycle is filled with a constant stream of bad news, you may be tempted to make foolish financial decisions, such as opting for a “better bartering system” based on commodities such as gold or silver.